vojtapolasek/vojtux/docs/handout_en.md

 Other screen readers work only in the command line interface, which is not in scope of this workshop.

 The subject of this workshop is Fegora.
-The name Fegora a contraction of the words Fedora and Agora.
+The name Fegora a blend of the words Fedora and Agora.
 [Fedora](https://getfedora.org/) is a Linux distribution supported by [Red Hat](https://redhat.com/).
 [Agora](https://www3.teiresias.muni.cz/cz/vzdelavani-sport-a-volny-cas/agora)
-is a Czech series of workshop about information technologies aimed at visually impaired users.
+is a Czech series of workshops about information technologies aimed at visually impaired users.
 We based Fegora on
 [Fedora Mate Compiz](https://spins.fedoraproject.org/mate-compiz/).
 Fedora Mate Compiz provides a good accessibility base for visually impaired users.